maxdee/alc_freeliner/README.md

 # alcFreeliner #

+The new v0.3 is for Processing 3.
+Needs testing and fixing on OSX.
+Check the processingTwo branch is still cool.

+### What is? ###

 Also know as a!LcFreeliner.
 This software is feature-full geometric animation software built for live projection mapping.
 Development started in fall 2013.

 It is made with Processing.
 It is licensed as GNU Lesser General Public License.
 A official release will occur once I have solidified the new architecture developed during this semester.